HMS Tribune (1918): Construction and career

 Ordered on 7 April 1917, Tribune was laid down by J. Samuel White at East Cowes on the Isle of Wight with the yard number 1506 on 21 August, and launched on 28 March the following year.
 The ship was completed on 16 July.
 The vessel was the fifth to carry the name, which recalled the tribunes of ancient Rome.
 On commissioning, Tribune joined the Aegean Squadron of the Mediterranean Fleet.

 With the First World War closing, the destroyer saw no action before the Armistice, and remained in the Mediterranean Sea as part of the Sixth Destroyer Flotilla.
 By this time, the increasingly belligerent Russian Civil War led the Royal Navy to send ships into the Black Sea to support the White Russian forces and manage the refugee crisis that arose from the conflict, including the evacuation of the Crimea.
 Tribune was sent to Karkinit Bay in the Crimea in January 1920.
 At the same time, the war between Greece and Turkey was escalating and the Turkish War of Independence had broken out.
 On 27 March, the destroyer accompanied the seaplane carrier Ark Royal and the battleship Royal Oak on a visit to Constantinople.
 The Allies had taken over the running of the city, and much of the force supporting the White Russians was now diverted to this new threat.

 On 8 December 1921, Tribune was dispatched to Mykolaiv in one of the last naval operations in the Russian conflict.
 Although there is a lack of contemporary evidence for how Tribune was involved in the actual evacuation, the operation was considered a success by contemporaries.
-On 1 December the follow year, the destroyer was again stationed in Constantinople.
-The recent Chanak Crisis had shook the British ruling class and, along with the Carlton Club meeting, led to the fall of the government of David Lloyd George.
+On 1 December the following year, the destroyer was again stationed in Constantinople.
+The recent Chanak Crisis had shaken the British ruling class and, along with the Carlton Club meeting, led to the fall of the government of David Lloyd George.
 The destroyer was sent to Chanak on 2 December, but saw no action and returned to Malta the following day.